Should I Hire an Attorney to Draft My Will, Or Do It Myself?

 - No legal guidance: just as with a holographic will, you don’t have an attorney advising you as to whether your bequests, instructions, etc. will be enforceable, unenforceable, or anything else.
 Likewise, if you have questions about the instructions provided with your fill-in-the-blank will, you’re out of luck.

 - Possible Vagueness or Ambiguity: again just as with a holographic will, although perhaps to a slightly lesser degree, if your instructions filled into the blank are unclear, vague, ambiguous, or subject to multiple conflicting interpretations, this could be an issue at probate.
+Even if the probate is uncontested, this could still create major problems for your executor!

 - Possible omissions: again just as with a holographic will, although perhaps to a slightly lesser degree, if you have concerns or issues that go beyond the one-size-fits-all form provided by the fill-in-the-blank form, again, you’re out of luck.